horjuel1/protocols/scirnaseq3/sciprotocol.md

 - Cell counter with GFP channel, or a hemocytometer and an inverted microscope that allows visualization with GFP
 - Electrophoresis chambers for PAGE and agarose gels

-## Reagent setup
+## Buffers and Solutions
 ### 10× PBS-hypotonic stock solution
 Mix 5.45 g of Na2HPO4 (dibasic), 3.1 g of NaH2PO4·H20, 1.2 g of KH2PO4, 1 g of KCl and 3 g of NaCl in nuclease-free water and bring to a final volume of 500 ml.
 This stock solution will have a pH of ~6.8, but when diluted to 1×, should end up at pH 7.0–7.4.
 The buffer can be stored at room temperature (20–23 °C) for 6 months.

 ### Hypotonic lysis buffer solution A
 This buffer is used for whole mouse embryos E16.5 and older.
 Mix 5 ml of the 10× PBS-hypotonic stock solution, 5.7 g of sucrose, 75 &mu;l of 2 M MgCl2 and nuclease-free water to a final volume of 50 ml to make the lysis base solution.
-Right before lysis, for every 1 ml of lysis buffer needed, add 2.5 &mu;l of 10% (vol/vol) igepal (vol/vol) and 10 &mu;l of DEPC and then vortex the solution to disperse the DEPC throughout.
-For example, if a sample needs 5 ml of lysis buffer, take a 5-ml aliquot of lysis buffer stock solution and add 12.5 &mu;l of 10% (vol/vol) igepal and 50 &mu;l of DEPC.
+Right before lysis, for every 1 ml of lysis buffer needed, add 2.5 &mu;l of 10% (vol/vol) IGEPAL (vol/vol) and 10 &mu;l of DEPC and then vortex the solution to disperse the DEPC throughout.
+For example, if a sample needs 5 ml of lysis buffer, take a 5-ml aliquot of lysis buffer stock solution and add 12.5 &mu;l of 10% (vol/vol) IGEPAL and 50 &mu;l of DEPC.
 Keep the buffer on ice.
 Make fresh for each experiment.

 <span class="caution">CAUTION:</span> DEPC needs to be used in a fume hood. <br>

 <span class="critical">CRITICAL:</span>  DEPC has a short half-life in aqueous solutions, so adding it to the buffer just before the cells are added is important.

 ### Hypotonic lysis buffer solution B
 This buffer is used for Tiny-Sci, cell lines, mouse embryos under E16.5 and isolated tissues.
 Mix 5 ml of the 10× PBS-hypotonic stock solution, 75 &mu;l of 2 M MgCl2 and nuclease-free water to a final volume of 50 ml to make the lysis base solution.
-Right before lysis, for every 1 ml of lysis buffer needed, add 40 &mu;l of BSA (20 mg/ml), 2.5 &mu;l of 10% (vol/vol) igepal and 10 &mu;l of DEPC and then vortex the solution to disperse the DEPC throughout.
-For example, if a sample needs 5 ml of lysis buffer, take a 5-ml aliquot of lysis buffer base solution and add 200 &mu;l of BSA, 12.5 &mu;l of 10% (vol/vol) igepal and 50&mu;l of DEPC.
+Right before lysis, for every 1 ml of lysis buffer needed, add 40 &mu;l of BSA (20 mg/ml), 2.5 &mu;l of 10% (vol/vol) IGEPAL and 10 &mu;l of DEPC and then vortex the solution to disperse the DEPC throughout.
+For example, if a sample needs 5 ml of lysis buffer, take a 5-ml aliquot of lysis buffer base solution and add 200 &mu;l of BSA, 12.5 &mu;l of 10% (vol/vol) IGEPAL and 50&mu;l of DEPC.
 Keep the buffer on ice.
 Make fresh for each experiment.

 <span class="caution">CAUTION:</span> DEPC needs to be used in a fume hood. <br>